shaunkrd/SCSS-boilerplate/README.md

 5. Delete the now not needed 'hd-boilerplate-scss' directory

 6. For the project specific SCSS and variables, create a directory inside 'src/scss' named 'project', and a directory within 'project' named 'templates' for the template specific SCSS

+7. Now you need to install the node elements in order to be able to use Grunt to compile the CSS and the Javascript.
+Firstly, open Terminal and navigate to theme directory

+8. Run the following command which will create a directory named 'node_modules' (500MB approx) with content dependent on the dependencies defined in the package.json.
+It might take 20 to 30 minutes for the process to complete:

+            npm install

+9. Now to enable the grunt commands (eg grunt watch, 'grunt grunticon') via terminal run the command:

+            sudo npm install -g grunt-cli